rbms-bsc/DCRMR/_pages/Additional-notes/Note-on-manifestation.md

 ## 9.3.31 Quotations

 <a name="9.3.31.1">9.3.31.1</a> Record quotations from the manifestation or from other sources in quotation marks.
 Always follow the quotation by an indication of its source.
-For guidelines on transcription and capitalization, see general guidelines on transcription.
+For guidelines on transcription and capitalization, see [Transcription](/DCRMR/general-rules/Transcription/).

 >Example:
 ><CITE>"Extracted from the minutes of the Society for the Propagation of the Gospel in Foreign Parts"--Title page</CITE>